anapyx/anapyx/README.md

   Hello, I'm Ana!
 </h1>

-➔ 👩🏻‍🎓 Computer Science student in bachelor's degree at Federal University of Paraíba (UFPB), in Brazil.
+➔ 👩🏻‍🎓 Computer Science undergraduate student in a Bachelor's Degree at Federal University of Paraíba (UFPB), Brazil.

 ➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a Backend Developer using Node.js.